hipe/tmx/plugin/doc/issues/011-model-centric-operator-branch.md

-far. and one plus side of this trade-off is that we don't have to litter our non-participating participating business modules (business modules were formerly called "silos") with `Actions` consts with a value of nothing.
+far. and one plus side of this trade-off is that we don't have to litter our non-participating participating business modules (business modules were formerly called "silos") with `Actions` consts with a value of nothing, for those model nodes that do not have corresponding actions.

+(side note, we still employ this technique for the equivalent of what we used to call "promoted" actions :[#here.1].)

 so: